Country of origin

 In the late

-1930s the M1 Garand was one of the most advanced infantry rifles.
+M1 Garand was one of the most advanced infantry rifles.

 However during the World War II attempts were made to improve its